QuentinRa/blog.quentinra.dev/operating-systems/cloud/azure/sql-server/index.md

 $dump | Select-Object ServerName,PublicNetworkAccess
 ```

-By default, the ASD is behind a firewall to limit which IPs can access it.
-The default firewall allows every IP (`0.0.0.0-0.0.0.0`).
+The ASD is behind a firewall to limit which IPs can access it.
+The default firewall allows every IP (`0.0.0.0-0.0.0.0`) and is too permissive.

 ```
 $servers | ForEach-Object { Get-AzSqlServerFirewallRule -ServerName $_.sn -ResourceGroupName $_.rgn } | Where-Object StartIpAddress -eq "0.0.0.0" | ft